 In the final step, L-malate is oxidized to form oxaloacetate by malate dehydrogenase.
 Another molecule of NAD+ is reduced to NADH during this process.

+Where is oxygen used in cellular respiration?
+It is in the stage involving the electron transport chain.
 The electron transport chain is the final stage in cellular respiration.
 It occurs on the inner mitochondrial membrane and consists of several electron carriers.
 The purpose of the electron transport chain is to form a gradient of protons that produces ATP.
 It moves electrons from NADH to FADH2 to molecular oxygen by pumping protons from the mitochondrial matrix to the intermembrane space resulting in the reduction of oxygen to water.
 Therefore, the role of oxygen in cellular respiration is the final electron acceptor.
 It is worth noting that the electron transport chain of prokaryotes may not require oxygen.
-Other chemicals including sulphate can be used as electron acceptors in replacement of oxygen.
+Other chemicals including sulfate can be used as electron acceptors in the replacement of oxygen.

 The complexes involved in the electron transport chain

 Four protein complexes are involved in the electron transport chain.
 Complex I or NADH-ubiquinone oxidoreductase transfers electrons from NADH to Coenzyme Q (ubiquinone).
 Complex II or succinate dehydrogenase receives FADH2 which is also found in the Krebs cycle.
 FADH2